EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

     MPT
     Metadata Publishing Tool
-        Metadata Publishing Tool is an application for publishing resources in conformance with the :term:`ResourceSync Framework Specification`.
+        Metadata Publishing Tool (MPT) is an application for publishing resources in conformance with the :term:`ResourceSync Framework Specification`.
         Metadata Publishing Tool was developed by
-        Data Archiving and Networked Services (DANS-KNAW) under auspices of the European Holocaust Research Infrastructure (EHRI).
+        Data Archiving and Networked Services (:term:`DANS`\ -KNAW) under auspices of the European Holocaust Research Infrastructure (:term:`EHRI`).

         .. seealso::